laravelio/laravel.io/README.md

 After pulling down changes, ssh into the vagrant box and run the update_environment.sh script.

+### Contribution

+Please consult [The Vision Document](VISION.md) which contains contribution standards and an outline of the general vision of the application.

 ### Troubleshooting

 **I'm getting an error about running a 64bit VM on a 32bit machine**